-An authorisation may cover one or more European patents with unitary effect (Rule 20(2)(I)UPR in conjunction with Rule 152(2) EPC).
+Authorisations covering more than one European patent with unitary effect are to be filed in the corresponding number of copies (cf. Rule 20(2)(I) UPR in conjunction with Rule 152(2) EPC).

-All decisions, summonses and communications will be sent to the appointed representative

-(Rule 20(2)(f) UPR in conjunction with Rule 130 EPC), except where employees (Rule 20(1) UPR in conjunction with Article 133(3) EPC) are authorised, in which case these documents will be sent to the proprietor.
+All decisions, summonses and communications will be sent to the appointed representative (Rule 20(2)(f) UPR in conjunction with Rule 130 EPC), except where employees (Rule 20(1) UPR in conjunction with Article 133(3) EPC) are authorised, in which case these documents will be sent to the proprietor.